LeanBlauth/DidacticProjectsPython/README.md

 Hangman game : You have 8 guesses to find out the word that was randomly loaded from the words.txt file

+- Unit03_midTerm_deepReverse

+Let L be a list of lists whose elements are ints.
+This function mutates L such that it reverses its elements and also reverses the order of the int elements in every element of L

+- Unit03_midTerm_keyFilter

+Function that returns a list of keys in a dictionary with the value target.
+The list of returned keys should be sorted in increasing order.
+The keys and values are both integers.
+If the dictionary does not contain the value target, it should return an empty list

+- Unit03_midTerm_lacedStrings

+Recursive procedure which laces together two strings.
+It should not use any explicit loop mechanism, such as a for or while loop

+- Unit03_midTerm_polynomeEval

+Numerical evaluation of a polynome.
+Let L be a list of numbers (n0, n1, n2, ... nk).
+Returns a function, which when applied to a value x, returns the value
+        n0 * x^k + n1 * x^(k-1) + ... nk * x^0

 - Unit04_wordGame

 Word Game: This game is a lot like Scrabble, if you've played it.
 Letters are dealt to the user, who then construct one or more words out of them.
 Each valid word receives a score, based on the length of the word and the letters in that word.
 The file finished with '_wPC' let's you play with the computer